durbanlegend/thag_rs/demo/README.md

 ### Script: thag_cargo.rs

-**Description:**  `thag` prompted front-end command to run cargo commands on scripts.
-It is recommended to compile this with -x.
+**Description:**  `thag` prompted front-end command to run Cargo commands on scripts.
+It is recommended to compile this to an executable with -x.
- Prompts the use to select a Rust script and a cargo command to run against the script's generated project, and and invokes `thag` with the --cargo option to run it.
+ Prompts the user to select a Rust script and a cargo command to run against the script's generated project, and and invokes `thag` with the --cargo option to run it.

 **Purpose:** A user-friendly interface to the `thag` `--cargo` option.

-**Crates:** `inquire`
+**Crates:** `inquire`, `rustix`

 **Type:** Program